top of page

 HOLD UP RISK

-The most common form of cash loss is during a duress / hold up situation.
+Hold-up incidents remain the most common source of large cash losses.
 This could be in the form of an armed hold-up during working hours or forcing somebody back on to site out of business hours.
-Consultants should consider incorporating suitable electronic measures to help prevent such an occurrence and also to provide warning via an ARC (Alarm Receiving Centre) that something is amiss.
+Controls should combine physical and electronic layers:

 This guidance is not exhaustive and where there are real concerns with regards to the holding and movement of cash further information and discussions may be necessary.
 Any concerns must be discussed with the RiskSTOP technical team who will provide any necessary further guidance.